Roman Colleges: Collegio Pio-Brasiliano

 The Collegio Pio-Brasiliano, the Brazilian College in Rome (Pontificio Collegio Pio-Brasiliano) was separated from the South American College by Pope Pius XI in 1934 and is run by Brazilian Jesuits for Brazilian seminarians.

 Collegio dei Maroniti

 The Maronite College in Rome (Pontificio Collegio dei Maroniti) was founded by Gregory XIII in 1584, and had its first site near the Church of S. Maria della Ficoccia near the Piazza di Trevi.
 It was richly endowed by Sixtus V and Cardinal Antonio Carafa, and also by other popes, and was entrusted to the Jesuits; the pupils attended the Gregorian University.
 During the Revolution of 1798 the college was suppressed, and the Maronites who wished to study at Rome went to the Collegio Urbano.
-In 1893 Maronite Patriarch Khayat obtained the restoration of the college from Leo XIII.
+In 1893 Maronite Patriarch John XII obtained the restoration of the college from Leo XIII.
 The Holy See gave part of the funds, the remainder was collected in France, and in 1894 the new college was inaugurated.
 In 1904 it acquired its own residence, and came under the charge of Maronite secular priests.